BibleChorus/BibleChorusNextRepl/Reference/songs_table_reference.md

 - Implemented triggers to keep `search_vector` and `verses_text` updated.
 - Removed the `genre` column (string type)
 - Added the `genres` column (text[] type) to store multiple genres as an array
+- Added `duration` column to store the length of each song in seconds.
+- Added `play_count` column to track the number of times each song has been played.
+- Created new indexes for `duration` and `play_count` to support efficient sorting and filtering.